imxade/Svelte-template/posts/sql-junction-table/page.md

 ## The Advantages of Junction Tables

-Contrastingly, junction tables emerge as a superior solution, offering a range of benefits that address the shortcomings of storing multiple elements in rows:
+Junction tables emerge as a superior solution, offering a range of benefits that address the shortcomings of storing multiple elements in rows:

 1. **Adherence to Normalization Principles**
    - Junction tables align with normalization standards, ensuring that each piece of data is stored once and referenced elsewhere.
 This approach minimizes redundancy and maximizes data integrity.